gitlabhq/gitlab-runner/docs/configuration/configuring_runner_operator.md

 user or to write to the root filesystem, you will need to set the `anyuid` SCC on the GitLab Runner service account, `gitlab-runner-sa`, which is used by the GitLab Runner container.

-In Openshift 4.3.8 and earlier:
+In OpenShift 4.3.8 and earlier:

 ```shell
 oc adm policy add-scc-to-user anyuid -z gitlab-runner-sa -n <runner_namespace>